artefactual-sdps/enduro/docs/testing.md

 ## `gotestsum`

-For convenience, we use a [gotestsum] (installed via bingo).
-It is a `go test` runner that produces more readable output and additional options.
-E.g.:
+For convenience, we use [gotestsum].
+It is a `go test` runner that produces more readable output and additional options, e.g.:

     $ gotestsum --format=testname ./pkg/isr